Afternoon Break From Finals Trip to Meet & Eat

 School finals are a real chore when it comes to High School because they last a whole week.
-My daughter looked wiped out after another day at the intense ritual.
+My daughter looked completely exhausted after another day of finals.
 This time she tried to master the insight of Chemistry.

 We noticed a piece of art work that used to be located at the now stripped Downtown Plaza.
 We figured it was removed from its former location for the new Golden One Arena.
 I must admit the art is a nice piece of work, but looks out of place like it did at the plaza, because my daughter and I agree that it belongs on a campus like City College, which is about 100 yards away.

 Eye-candy greeted us as we walked into the restaurant with his nice biceps, tone abs and a pleasurable dimple when he smiled, which was all the time.
 I think he lifted my daughter's spirits a bit because she smiled as we sat at the spacious cafe bar, lest truly more for the beer crowd.
 Looking around the place, it wasn't too busy for a late lunch, and my daughter commented, "It looks like one of the restaurants we've been to in San Francisco."
 I think she was vying for a trip to the Bay Area after Finals Week.

 We looked at the menu as we waited to order our drinks.
 The menu looked simple with a wide selection of hamburgers from turkey to classic.
 The menu continued with sandwiches, salads, soup and a huge list of beers on tap and a small wine selection.
 Even breakfast looked appetizing with smoked salmon breakfast tacos and Temple Coffee.